Azure-Samples/cognitive-services-studybot-csharp/Qna-Luis-Botv4/README.md

 ## Prerequisites - Creating the Cognitive Services: QnA Maker and LUIS
 ### QnA Maker
-1. For the QnA Maker part, you will need to [Create, train, and publish](https://docs.microsoft.com/en-us/azure/cognitive-services/qnamaker/quickstarts/create-publish-knowledge-base) three knowledge bases (KBs) in [qnamaker.ai](https://www.qnamaker.ai).
-Refer to the text files in this sample in the `Qna-Luis-Bot/FAQs` folder named QA Biology, QA Sociology, and QA Geology for FAQs you can upload for use.
-Name your knowledge bases "Biology", "Sociology", and "Geology".
+1. For the QnA Maker part, you'll need to [Create, train, and publish](https://docs.microsoft.com/en-us/azure/cognitive-services/qnamaker/quickstarts/create-publish-knowledge-base) three knowledge bases (KBs) in [qnamaker.ai](https://www.qnamaker.ai).
+Refer to the text files in this sample in the `Qna-Luis-Bot/FAQs` folder named QA Biology, QA Sociology, and QA Geology for FAQs you can upload into qnamaker.ai when creating a new knowledge base.
+Name your knowledge bases "StudyBiology", "StudySociology", and "StudyGeology".
 1. If you want to include Chitchat, [create a new knowledge base](https://www.qnamaker.ai/Create) but leave it empty (don't upload any files or URLs) and in Step 4, enable the Chitchat personality of your choice by selecting a radio button and choosing "Create your KB" at the bottom of the page.
 Once you create it, you will see it has been populated with lots of standard Chitchat questions and answers.
 Be sure to train and publish it in "My knowledge bases".
 1. You will want to add alternative keywords to your knowledge base questions in qnamaker.ai.
-These are found in the `Alt questions` folder in the `FAQs` folder.
+These are found in the `FAQs/Alt questions` folder.
 To add them to your knowledge bases, go to "My knowledge bases" in [qnamaker.ai](https://www.qnamaker.ai) and in each knowledge base click the "+" sign near each question (after your knowledge bases have been created).
 Type in the alternative question.
 This is only needed for the Biology, Geology, and Sociology KBs.

     <img src="/Assets/alt-question-kb.png">

 1. Be sure to train and publish your knowledge base again after any changes are made.

 ### LUIS
 After you have created your web app bot (above), you will see a LUIS app has been auto-created for you in [luis.ai](https://www.luis.ai).
-We won't actually use this app, we'll replace with our Dispatch app later in this tutorial.
-Everything we need in LUIS will be created through Dispatch.
+We won't actually use this app, we'll replace it with our Dispatch app later in this tutorial.
+Everything we need in LUIS will be created through Dispatch commands.

 ## Prerequisites - Creating Dispatch
 ### Install BotBuilder Tools
 1. Ensure you have [Node.js](https://nodejs.org/) version 8.5 or higher
-1. From a command prompt/terminal navigate to your Study Bot project folder and type the command:
+1. From a command prompt/terminal navigate to your bot project folder and type the command:
     ```bash
     npm i -g msbot chatdown ludown qnamaker luis-apis botdispatch luisgen
     ```